-Subway Cave in Lassen National Forest was created by a lava flow that covered the Hat Creek Valley some 30,000 years ago.
-The 1/3 mile long lave tube is the largest accessible lava tube created by this seismic event and is definitely worth checking out if you plan on visiting nearby Lassen Volcanic National Park.
+Subway Cave in Lassen National Forest was created by a lava flow that covered the Hat Creek Valley some 30,000 years ago and is definitely worth checking out if you plan on visiting nearby Lassen Volcanic National Park.

 First off, lets get one thing straight, Subway Cave is located in Lassen National Forest which is not within the boundaries of Lassen Volcanic National Park.
 Subway Cave is the most visited location in the Hat Creek area, and may be reached by a side road just north of the highway 89-44 junction, ending at a parking area with interpretive notices, rest rooms and picnic tables.